-Google Lens is Google Goggles on steroids — and everything Bixby Vision should have been
+Google Lens: Everything you need to know

-Google's big data advantage might help it surpass the Galaxy S8's fledgling Bixby feature.
+Google's big data advantage might help Lens succeed where others have failed.

-Google Lens was one of the major announcements of the I/O 2017 keynote, as Google revealed the latest step in its visual search journey.
+Google Lens was one of the major announcements of the Google I/O 2017 keynote, and an important part of Google's Pixel 2 phone plans.
+For Google, a company with a long history in visual search, Lens is the latest step in an ongoing journey around computer vision.
 This is an endeavor which can be traced back to Google Image Search years ago, and which is a close relative of the AI powering Google Photos' object and scene recognition.

-As a part of Google Assistant, Google Lens has the potential to reach every Android phone or tablet on Marshmallow and up, letting these devices recognize things visually (with a little help from location data) and conjure up information about them.
+For the moment, Google is only talking about a "preview" of lens shipping on Pixel 2 phones.
+But as a part of Google Assistant, Google Lens has the potential to reach every Android phone or tablet on Marshmallow and up, letting these devices recognize objects, landmarks and other details visually (with a little help from your location data) and conjure up actionable information about them.
 For example, you might be able to identify a certain flower visually, then bring up info on it from Google's knowledge graph.
 Or it could scan a restaurant in the real world, and bring up reviews and photos from Google Maps.
+Or it could identify a phone number o a flier, or an SSID and password on the back of a Wi-Fi router.

 Whether it's through a camera interface in Google Assistant, or after the fact through Google Photos, the strength of Lens — if it works as advertised — will be the accurate identification and the ability to provide useful info based on that.
-It's not too much of a stretch to imagine the feature might well be baked into the Google camera app on the next generation of Pixel phones.
+It's absolutely natural, then, that Lens should come baked into the camera app (and Photos itself) on the new Pixel 2 and Pixel 2 XL smartphones.

 Big, BIG data